 Approximately 15 percent of couples are infertile.
-This means they aren't able to conceive a child even though they've had frequent, unprotected sexual intercourse for a year or longer — or for at least six months if the woman is age 35 or older.
-In about half of these cases, male infertility plays a role.
+This means they aren't able to conceive a child even though they've had frequent, unprotected sexual intercourse for a year or longer.
+In about half of these couples, male infertility plays a role.

 Male infertility is due to low sperm production, misshapen or immobile sperm, or blockages that prevent the delivery of sperm.
 Illnesses, injuries, chronic health problems, lifestyle choices and other factors can play a role in causing male infertility.

 The main sign of male infertility is the inability to conceive a child.
-Often, there are no other obvious signs or symptoms.
-In some cases, however, an underlying problem such as an inherited hormonal imbalance or a condition that blocks the passage of sperm may cause signs and symptoms.
-Male infertility symptoms may include:
+There may be no other obvious signs or symptoms.
+In some cases, however, an underlying problem such as an inherited disorder, hormonal imbalance or a condition that blocks the passage of sperm may cause signs and symptoms.
+Male infertility signs and symptoms may include:

 When to see a doctor

 Male fertility is a complex process.
-To get your partner pregnant, you must be able to produce healthy sperm that can reach, penetrate and fertilize your partner's egg.
-For this to occur:
+To get your partner pregnant, the following must occur:

 Health, lifestyle and other causes